What’s INFP Personality?

 It’s your fight to write and finish a novel, but you can’t control which publishers accept your work.

-You can practice well and set your mind on winning, but can’t dictate the end result of the game.
+You can practice well and set your mind on winning but can’t dictate the game’s result.

 INFPs must stop criticizing themselves for things that are beyond their control.
 Learn that it’s not your fight.
 Let the problem solve its own.